(A) Scope of discovery:

 (H) All objections made at the time of the examination shall be noted upon the deposition by the officer.
 Evidence objected to shall be taken subject to the objections.
 In lieu of participating in the oral examination, parties may serve written questions in a sealed envelope upon the party taking the deposition, who shall transmit them to the officer, who in turn shall propound them to the witness and record the answers verbatim.

-(J) When the testimony is fully transcribed, the deposition shall be submitted and read by the deponent, unless such examination and reading are expressly waived.
-Any changes in form or substance which the deponent desires to make shall be entered upon the deposition by the officer with a statement of the reasons given by the deponent for making the changes.
-The deposition shall then be signed by the deponent unless the signing is expressly waived by the parties or the deponent is ill or cannot be found or refuses to sign.
-If the deposition is not signed by the deponent within ten days after its submission, the officer shall sign it and explain the reason for the lack of signature for the record.
-The deposition may then be used as fully as though signed, unless the commission upon motion to suppress, holds that the reasons given for the refusal to sign require rejection of the deposition in whole or in part.
+(J) When the testimony is fully transcribed, the deposition shall be submitted and read by the deponent, unless examination and reading are waived by the deponent and by the parties.
+Any changes in form or substance that the deponent desires to make shall be entered upon the deposition by the officer with a statement of the reasons given by the deponent for making the changes.
+The deposition shall then be signed by the deponent, unless the signing is expressly waived by the parties or the deponent is ill or cannot be found or refuses to sign.
+If the deposition is not signed by the deponent within thirty days after its submission, the officer shall sign it and explain the reason for the lack of signature for the record.
+The deposition may then be used as fully as though signed, unless on a motion to suppress, the commission holds that the reasons given for the refusal to sign require rejection of the deposition in whole or in part.

 (K) The officer shall certify on the deposition that the deponent was duly sworn and that the deposition is a true record of the statement given by the deponent.